HMO Bridging Loan

 - Interest is typically rolled or retained, meaning there is no monthly interest to pay during the term of the loan.

-HMO Bridging loan key features and charges
+HMO Bridging loan key costs and features

 - Loan amount from £100k to £25m